Dear Brothers and Sisters,

 Did we believe what our Father said about us when we first confessed Jesus as Lord?
 If we did, then that confession—that heart stance—repositioned us inside of Him and His Kingdom.
-Interestingly, the words “I’m not worthy” are not found in His Kingdom, only the words, “I AM worthy” are found in the Kingdom, which means that not only am I worthy of His Kingdom, but so too are my brothers and sisters in Christ.
+Interestingly, the words “I’m not worthy” are not found in His Kingdom, only the words, “I AM worthy” are found in the Kingdom, which means that not only am I worthy of His Kingdom, but so too are you, my brothers and sisters.

 We have been adopted into one family.
 One body.
 One heart and mind, one blood.
 That is why I cannot say that I hate my brother or sister if I have been adopted and re-dna-ed (it’s not a word, but run with it), because our new DNA has the words of the Kingdom in it.
 We are coded by the Kingdom.
 Our new DNA has love as the key blood platelet.

 We each belong to a part of the body.
 The hand experiences what the eyes do not and that is why we can come away having had such different experiences from the same issue, lesson, or encounter—the hands need different information to the eyes, and legs need different information to the feet, and so forth.